STATEMENT OF PHILOSOPHY

-The Athletic Director will arrange all transportation to away contest.
+The Athletic Coordinator will arrange all transportation to away contest.
 All athletes are expected to ride to and from away contests with their teams.
 A coach will accompany the team on all trips and have a complete

 travel list.
-An athlete with a written request signed by their parent may travel from an away contest with a parent.
+An athlete with a written request signed by their parent may travel from an away contest with a parent or duly appointed designee.
 Please see the form at the back of this booklet.
-The School Principal or Athletic Director must sign this request before being given to the coach.
+The School Principal or Athletic Coordinator must sign this request before being given to the coach.
 Athletes are expected to follow all bus rules.
 Any violations will result in disciplinary actions.
 Parents are expected to pick up their children after all practices, scrimmages or games in a timely manner.